orm81zp/project-BabyYodaBot/README.md

 change-phone              - used to change a phone: change-phone <name> <old phone> <new phone>
 remove-phone              - used to remove a phone: remove-phone <name> <phone>
-birthdays                 - used to display birthdays in coming days (7 by default) or by a date (DD.MM): birthdays [birthday range] add-note                  - used to add a note: add-note <text> [tag|s] show-note                 - used to display a note: show-note <Id>
+birthdays                 - used to display birthdays in coming days (7 by default) or by a date (DD.MM): birthdays [birthday range]

+add-note                  - used to add a note: add-note <text> [tag|s] show-note                 - used to display a note: show-note <Id>
 all-notes                 - used to display all notes: all-notes change-note               - used to change a note: change-note <Id> <text> [tag|s] remove-note               - used to remove a note: remove-note <Id>
+search-note               - used to search notes by content (case-insensitive): search-note <search>

 save                      - used to save data: save